Use login app in external HTML pages¶

 1. Install Chaise¶

 Make sure Chaise is properly installed.
-The next steps (and login app) are assuming that Chaise is installed and deployed on the server.
+The following steps (and the login app) assume that Chaise is installed and deployed on the server.
 For more information about how to install Chaise please refer to installation document.

 <head>